apache/spark/docs/ml-features.md

 **Examples**

-The following example demonstrates how to load a dataset in libsvm format and then normalize each feature to have unit standard deviation.
+The following example demonstrates how to load a dataset in libsvm format and then normalize each feature to have unit quantile range.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">